Anoxia/Hypoxia Brain Injury

 Oxygen is essential for brain function.
 When oxygen levels drop to a dangerous level, brain cells begin to die.
 This can lead to an anoxia/hypoxia brain injury.
 Also called a cerebral hypoxia or hypoxic-anoxic injury (HAI), this condition can cause permanent cognitive problems and disabilities, and it can even be life-threatening.
 When the injury is due to a partial lack of oxygen, this injury is referred to as hypoxic, and when there is a complete lack of oxygen, it is called anoxic

-The Traumatic Brain Injury Center of Northwell Health Neuroscience Institute expertly handles brain injuries caused by sudden brain trauma.
+The Traumatic Brain Injury Center of Northwell Health Institute for Neurology and Neurosurgery expertly handles brain injuries caused by sudden brain trauma.
 Our compassionate team of neurosurgeons and neurologists is available 24/7 to offer the latest diagnostic technology and treatment options for patients with traumatic brain injuries, including anoxia/hypoxia brain injuries.

 Causes of anoxia/hypoxia brain injuries include:

 - Heart arrhythmia

 - Extreme low blood pressure

 - Carbon monoxide inhalation

 - Respiratory arrest

 - Brain tumors